 Earthquake.
 Moral Injury and Resilience.

-We investigate the moral injury experiences of healthcare personnel working in the February 6 earthquakes and how moral resilience can be developed in them.
+We are investigating the experiences of moral injury among healthcare workers during the February 6 earthquakes and how moral resilience can be fostered in them.

 Medical team